Entente Canada – Québec

 The Entente Canada – Québec stems from the law on official languages that promotes the two official languages, French and English.
 Negotiated and signed by Patrimoine canadien and Quebec’s Ministry of Education, the Entente supports minority language instruction and second language instruction.
 Within Quebec’s higher education sector, grants are awarded through an annual call for proposals open to colleges (cegeps) and universities.
 Dawson College faculty and staff who have projects that meet the criteria for the grant are eligible to apply.

-Recent projects from Dawson include Entrepreneurship and Supporting Active Learning & Technological Innovation in Studies of Education (SALTISE).
-A complete list of all projects funded within Quebec’s higher education sector can be found on the Ministry’s website.
+A complete list of all projects funded within Quebec’s higher education sector can be found here.

 Quebec’s Ministry of Higher Education accepts project submissions from post-secondary institutions, CEGEPs and universities.